dotnet/docs-maui/docs/platform-integration/essentials/text-to-speech.md

 ---
 title: "Text-to-Speech"
-description: "Learn how to use the .NET MAUI TextToSpeech class, which enables an application utilize the built in text-to-speech engines to speak back text from the device." ms.date: 11/04/2018
+description: "Learn how to use the .NET MAUI TextToSpeech class, which enables an application utilize the built in text-to-speech engines to speak back text from the device." ms.date: 09/16/2021
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---

 # Text-to-Speech

-The `TextToSpeech` class enables an application to utilize the built-in text-to-speech engines to speak back text from the device and also to query available languages that the engine can support.
+This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) Essentials `TextToSpeech` class.
+This calss enables an application to utilize the built-in text-to-speech engines to speak back text from the device.
+You can also use it to query for available languages.

 ## Get started

 [!INCLUDE [get-started](includes/get-started.md)]

+[!INCLUDE [essentials-namespace](includes/essentials-namespace.md)]

 ## Using Text-to-Speech

-[!INCLUDE [essentials-namespace](includes/essentials-namespace.md)]

-Text-to-Speech works by calling the `SpeakAsync` method with text and optional parameters, and returns after the utterance has finished.
+Text-to-speech works by calling the `SpeakAsync` method with the text to speak.

 ```csharp
 public async Task SpeakNowDefaultSettings()